open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 "Create" spans MAY be created when a message is created or passed to the client library or other component responsible for publishing.
 A single "Create" span SHOULD account only for a single message.
 "Publish" spans SHOULD be created for operations of sending or publishing a message to an intermediary.
 A single "Publish" span can account for a single message, or for multiple messages (in the case of sending messages in batches).
-"Publish" spans SHOULD link to the message creation contexts.

 If a user provides a custom creation context in a message, this context SHOULD NOT be modified and a "Create" span SHOULD NOT be created.
 Otherwise, if a